sonic-pi-net/sonic-pi/README.md

               /____/\____/_/ /_/_/\___/  /_/   /_/

-## The Live Coding Synth for Everyone.
+## The Live Coding Music Synth for Everyone.

 Sonic Pi is a *new kind of musical instrument*.
 Instead of strumming strings or whacking things with sticks - you write code - **live**.